 In Rwanda, people with disabilities make up 5% of the population and are amongst the poorest, often finding it difficult to access employment or banking services.

-Our new project in Rwanda will help people with disabilities earn a living and be financially independent by:
+Working in partnership with NUDOR in Rwanda, our project is helping people with disabilities to earn a living and be financially independent by:

 - Enabling them to access small loans and support through village savings schemes.